Kasyfil97/PRNet-MTCNN/README.md

 ### Prerequisite

-* Python 2.7 (numpy, skimage, scipy)
+* Python 3.10.x (numpy, skimage, scipy)

-* TensorFlow >= 1.4
+* TensorFlow = 2.18.x

   Optional:

-* dlib (for detecting face.
+* MTCNN (for detecting face.
 You do not have to install if you can provide bounding box information. )

 * opencv2 (for showing results)